 A quick Google search would give you a comprehensive list of spreadsheet software, all claiming to be better than Google Sheets.
 After extensive research, we have come up with the top 5 Google Sheet alternatives that rival Google Sheets in various aspects of usage, design, quality, security, and features.
 So without further ado, let’s get started…

+The first google sheets alternative is Microsoft Excel Online.
 Since the 1980s, the name “Microsoft” has been synonymous with personal as well as work computers.
 Add Microsoft’s Office to the mix and you have a whole range of productivity apps for businesses and individuals alike.
 This is why Microsoft’s spreadsheet software Excel is being used by an estimated 750 million people worldwide!
 For years, Microsoft Excel has been the go-to spreadsheet tool and for a good reason.

 Microsoft has a familiar-looking interface that most of us have seen or worked on at least once in our lifetime.
 The platform can be as easy and as complex as you want it to be.
 And now with Excel online, people can collaborate with their peers and colleagues, and analyze data collectively in real-time.